NIO Limited [NIO] Price Analysis: NYSE:NIO Bull Target $22.08 or Higher

 The Enterprise Value to Sales for this firm is now 2.86.

-This stock’s Relative Strength Index (RSI) is at 24.28.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Relative Strength Index (RSI) is at 42.34.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is NIO Limited [NIO] a Reliable Buy?